Zero Defects

 Zero Defects in Lean Manufacturing

-zero-defects.jpgImproving quality is a major ingredient to success in any business, especially in manufacturing organizations.
-A method of improving quality, is to employ the philosophy of "Zero Defects."
+zero defectsImproving quality is a major ingredient to success in any business, especially in manufacturing organizations.
+A method of improving quality is to employ the philosophy of "Zero Defects."
 Zero Defects was first introduced by American businessman, Philip Crosby, in his "14 Step Quality Improvement Process".
-This philosophy is really a mentality or movement, as it has no defined set of steps or rules to follow.
-The aim of zero defects is to mimimize the number of defects in manufactured products and service as much as possible and relies on each company to customize their own set of rules to follow.
-This may make zero defects more difficult to define than other set processes, but also makes it very effective because it is adaptable to any situation, business, and industry.
+This philosophy is a mentality or movement, as it has no defined set of steps or rules to follow.
+Zero Defects aim to minimize the number of defects in manufactured products and services as much as possible and rely on each company to customize its own set of rules to follow.
+This may make zero defects more difficult to define than other set processes but also makes it very effective because it is adaptable to any situation, business, and industry.

 The Principles of Zero Defects are: